HBPNeurorobotics/BlenderRobotDesigner/README.md

 * **Plugin Core Framework**

  Although the RobotEditor is already feature rich, development is cumbersome due to Blender's conventions for plugin design.
 The ``Plugin Core`` framework is a python package that abstracts and simplifies many of the boiler plate thus allowing the design of larger applications based on Blender.
+The RobotEditor, therefore, had to be refactored and rewritten in large parts to comply with this framework.

  Especially the dynamic nature of how functionality is added to Blender makes a modern Python development with IDEs (Integrated Development Environments) such as the excellent [PyCharm<sup>TM</sup>](https://www.jetbrains.com/pycharm/) which support code completion and refactoring difficult.
 By using decorators ([PEP 0318](https://www.python.org/dev/peps/pep-0318/)) and handlers for [Blender Operators](https://www.blender.org/api/blender_python_api_current/bpy.types.Operator.html#bpy.types.Operator) and [Properties](https://www.blender.org/api/blender_python_api_current/bpy.types.Property.html#bpy.types.Property), and *extended exception handling* and *logging*, developers can easily create even larger projects comfortably.
 Integration of *external debugging* is planned and currently under development.
 Further, mock ups for the Blender API can be generated and used for code completion.